• Reset

 IP and music: With a little help from my ANNs

 The creation and enjoyment of music is, in many ways, one of humanity’s purest creative activities.
 It is tempting to draw sharp contrast between the aesthetic nature and inexact qualities of musical creation and the analytical rigour of modern scientific research and technological innovation.
-To translate into IP terms: isn’t music is the realm of copyright rather than patents?
+To translate into IP terms: isn’t music the realm of copyright rather than patents?

 23 Apr 2025